-- Identify the values and beliefs around end-of-life issues that are important such as: - > Considering what makes their life meaningful; - > Determining under what circumstances the burdens of treatment would outweigh any benefits of prolonging their life; and - Assessing the quality of life that the treatment offers.
+- Identifying the values and beliefs around end-of-life issues that are important such as: - > Considering what makes their life meaningful; - Determining under what circumstances the burdens of treatment would outweigh any benefits of prolonging their life; - > Assessing the quality of life that the treatment offers; and - > Considering how one wants to live during the final stage of life (e.g. at home, pain free, etc.).